 Another example has two elements in parallel, such that if one fails, the other keeps the system operating.
 Parallel structures can get complicated.
 There are:

 Of course, there are unequal failure rate situations, as well as many other situations.

 Parallel structures may also include more than two elements.
 The k out of n structure means the system continues to operate if k of the n parallel elements remains functional, thus permitting n – k elements to fail without system failure.

 A fault tree analysis (FTA) is a logical, graphical diagram that starts with an unwanted, undesirable, or anomalous state of a system.

-The diagram then lays out the many possible faults and combination of faults within the subsystems, components, assemblies, software, and parts comprising the system which may lead to the top level unwanted fault condition.
+The diagram then lays out the many possible faults and combinations of faults within the subsystems, components, assemblies, software, and parts comprising the system, which may lead to the top-level unwanted fault condition.

 The key to these models being effective is to select the important top-level failures or faults to model.
 For systems with more than a few top-level faults of concern, then RBD may be a better starting point.